compucorp/civibooking/README.md

   (You may need to create a folder for your extensions and set the permissions for that folder.
 See [Here](https://wiki.civicrm.org/confluence/display/CRMDOC43/Extensions) for full instructions and information on how to set and configure extensions.)

-3. Once configured, simply got to the "add new" tab in your extensions listing: http://example.com/civicrm/admin/extensions?reset=1
+3. Once configured, simply go to the "add new" tab in your extensions listing: http://example.com/civicrm/admin/extensions?reset=1

   Then locate the CiviBooking extension and click Download.